 On a full moon night the king ordered his sister Holika who had magical powers sit on a pyre with Prahlad.
 Holika was wearing a magical cloak and remained immune from fire.
 Prahlad did not have any protection as such but his devotion to Vishnu was so strong that magically the fireproof cloak flew from Holika and encased the precious body of Prahlad saving him and killing Holika.

 After the incident, Vishnu appears in the form of ‘Narasimha’- half human and half lion.
-Narasimha took the king on the door step, which was neither indoors or outdoors, placed him on his lap, which was neither air, land or water and killed the king with his lion claw which was neither a projectile or handheld weapon.
+Narasimha took the king on the door step, which was neither indoors or outdoors, placed him on his lap, which was neither air, land or water and killed the king with his lion claw, neither a projectile nor a handheld weapon.

 In Kathmandu, the arrival of Holi is signified after the ‘Chir’ a wooden pole is erected in the Basantapur area at least a week prior to Holi.
 People start preparing in advance and one can already see people start to play with water and colors, especially children.
 On the day of the festival, thousands of people gather at crossroads and start throwing color and water at each other.
-It is one day when everybody comes together to play with various colors and enjoy each other’s company.
+One day, everybody comes together to play with various colors and enjoy each other’s company.

 The energetic crowd moves from one place to another applying color to their friends and even to those who they have never met in their life.
 There are no strangers today and everyone is unified because of one festival.
 From a bird’s eye view, it looks like a river of colors moving in all directions.

-For people who do not like to mix with the crowd, they stay back home and throw buckets of water from their terraces to the passing crowd.
-If this happens on any other day, one would probably be very angry but on this day you will find locals screaming merrily ‘Happy Holi’ even if you wet them with water.
+People who do not like to mix with the crowd stay back home and throw buckets of water from their terraces to the passing crowd.
+If this happens on any other day, one would probably be very angry, but you will find locals screaming merrily ‘Happy Holi’ even if you wet them with water.

-The tourists who go outdoors on this day are sure to return back full of color and wet from top to bottom.
+On this day, the tourists who go outdoors are sure to return back full of color and wet from top to bottom.
 You will also find music and dance in almost any neighborhood of the country.
-It is one day when everyone puts aside their differences and come together to celebrate the festival of colors.
+One day, everyone puts aside their differences and come together to celebrate the festival of colors.